Call for Abstract

 - Track 11-6Nutritional Supplements

-Medical weight loss is not surgery or diet pills.
-It is weight management based on medical scientific principles that target the root causes of obesity and weight gain to achieve and sustain a healthy weight in the long-term under the care of a medical provider.
+Medical weight loss means not a surgery or diet pills.
+It is weight management based on medical scientific principles that target the root causes of obesity & weight gain to achieve and sustain a healthy weight in the long-term under the care of a medical provider.

-The tools that medical weight loss providers use to manage weight are very different from what we find with commercial programs.
-First, medical weight loss providers use metabolism and body composition (mainly fat percentage) as true indicators of weight loss progress.
-Second, they can prescribe safe, low-calorie diets that are specifically designed to lose weight while breaking the cycle of food addiction.
+The tools that the providers use to manage medical weight loss were very different from what we have found with commercial programs.
+Firstly, providers use metabolism & body composition (mainly fat percentage) as a true indicator of weight loss progress.
+Secondly, they prescribe some, low-calorie & safe diets which are specifically designed to lose weight in breaking the cycle of food addiction.
 They prescribe an appetite suppressant.
-Finally, they have the ability to view weight loss and maintenance within the context of total health profile.
+Finally, they have the complete idea & ability to view weight loss & maintenance within the context of total health profile.

 - Track 12-1Body Composition Analysis